 done

 This script updates all plugins and checks their integrity.
-It outputs a message indicating whether the check was successful or not for each plugin.
+It outputs a message indicating whether the check was successful for each plugin.

 Need Assistance With WordPress Plugin Updates?
 We Can Help!